 The F Fund, also known as the Fixed Income Index Investment Fund has some risk.
 Any account you invest in with risk means you could potentially lose the money you put in.
 For example, let’s say that instead of putting that $500 into your G Fund account, you chose to place it into an F Fund.
 There’s a potential that you could lose all $500.
 But, an F Fund’s risk value is moderately low compared to other investment options.
 However, that doesn’t mean the risk isn’t there.

 For instance, the stock market or bonds drop.
 If this happens, you might be left with less than you started with.
 This is because you are contributing to more long-term investment-grade securities.
-Keep in mind, you’ll experience gains or loses based on how bond prices rise or fall.
+Keep in mind, you’ll experience gains or losses based on how bond prices rise or fall.
 This also means you shouldn’t get scared when the price of bonds drop because they’ll most likely go back up again.

 The C Fund, also known as the Common Stock Index Fund also has some risk.
 This is because of the market risks of stock in S&P 500 index rates.
 As the prices of stocks rise or fall, so will your potential gain or loss.
 C Funds, just as F Funds are also subject to inflation risk.
 This simply means, whatever you invest might be less than what you’ll need to offset inflation.